Feb. 24, 2006

 Invasive wasp, Southern Hemisphere forest devastator, found to be 'well-established' in upstate New York

-Last year while sifting through insects from a trap from Fulton, N.Y., E. Richard Hoebeke, a Cornell University expert taxonomist, discovered a single specimen of an alien woodwasp that devastates conifers.
+Last year while sifting through insects from a trap from Fulton, N.Y., E. Richard Hoebeke, a Cornell expert taxonomist, discovered a single specimen of an alien woodwasp that devastates conifers.
 It was the first such woodwasp, Sirex noctilio Fabricius, ever found in the wild in the United States.

 Hoebeke and Cornell work with the Cooperative Agricultural Pest Survey Program (CAPS), whose primary objective is the early detection of exotic plant pests.

 The announcement of Hoebeke's discovery triggered a "rapid response" from federal and state plant pest regulatory officials.
 By season's end, Hoebeke had identified 85 specimens from traps, and hundreds more emerged from bolts of wood collected from the field.

 That's bad news for conifers nationwide.
 This invasive species has devastated up to 80 percent of pine trees in areas of New Zealand, Australia, South America and South Africa.
 If established in the United States, it would threaten pines coast-to-coast, particularly in the pine-dense states of the Southeast.

 After the identity of the single specimen was confirmed last winter, Hoebeke worked with the U.S. Department of Agriculture's Animal and Plant Health Inspection Service (APHIS) and Forest Service and New York State Departments of Agriculture and Markets and Environmental Conservation to set out a large dragnet, placing multiple traps in areas that could be harboring the woodwasp within a 20-mile radius of ground zero in Fulton.
 When that wave of traps produced woodwasps, the dragnet was extended to a 50-mile and then a 70-mile radius.
 By season's end, 576 traps were set out.